![]() |

 The Philip Fry Collection: Industrial Pride (c.
 1910)

-This rare photograph captures the workforce at a pivotal moment in the history of the Lancing Works.
-Initially, the site was dedicated solely to the construction and repair of wagon stock, but by 1910, the mission had expanded to include the complex construction and repair of railway carriages.
+This rare photograph captures the workforce at a pivotal moment.
+By 1910, the mission had expanded from wagon stock to the complex construction of railway carriages.

-The Foreman: Standing out on the far left, distinguished by his bowler hat, is the foreman, Mr Leppard.
+- The Foreman: Standing on the far left is Mr Leppard.

-The Crew: Pictured outside the Paint Shop, these men were the predecessors to the painters we see in the 1940s ledgers, establishing the high standards of finish that the Lancing Coachworks would become famous for.
+- The Crew: Pictured outside the Paint Shop, these men established the high standards of finish Lancing became famous for.

 ![]() |

-While the Paint Shop staff focused on the finish, the men of the Wheel Shop were responsible for the very foundation of the railway.
-This area was dedicated to the high-stakes task of machining wheels between centres on a massive wheel-turning lathe.
+The men of the Wheel Shop were responsible for the high-stakes task of machining wheels between centres on massive wheel-turning lathes.

 ![]() |